 (c) The terms of the parenting plan or allocation judgment in effect;

 (d) The nature of the violation of the allocation of parenting time (Requires specific information (dates, time, and allegations of specific conduct); and

 (e) That a reasonable attempt was made to resolve the dispute.

 If, after hearing all evidence, the court decides that the petitioning party is correct in its assertion that a violation of parenting time has occurred, the court can issue an order including one or more of the following:

-(6) Finding the non-compliant parent in contempt of court;
+(6) Find the non-compliant parent in contempt of court.

 (9) Any other provision which may benefit the child.